Some of the most common questions I get asked in the lead up to the Tour de France are about road closures. Here's what you need to know.

 Stage 17: Wednesday, July 24, Pont du Gard – Gap, 206km

 Official local informaton can be found here, produced by the town of Nimes, Pont du Gard and the Gard region.
 Also contains lots of information on activities before, during and after the race.
+If you are planning on watching in Gap you can find information here.

 Stage 18: Thursday, July 25, Embrun – Valloire, 207km